matthew254-2/aws-cloud-portfolio/README.md

 - Git
 - GitHub

-## 🔐 Cloud & Security
+## 🔐 Cloud Configuration

+- Deployed static website files to Amazon S3.
-- Configured an Amazon S3 bucket to store the static website files.
+- Configured a private S3 origin.
-- Kept the S3 origin private rather than exposing the bucket directly.
 - Configured Amazon CloudFront to deliver the website over HTTPS.
-- Worked with AWS permissions and IAM while configuring the deployment.
 - Used Git and GitHub for source-code management.
+- Tested and troubleshot the deployment to ensure the website was accessible through CloudFront.

 ## 📸 Deployment Evidence